wang27j1-art/Tkinter-Apps/README.md

 ## Haunted Plane Game
 The objective of the game is to learn the parts of the plane and do a quiz to test their knowledge and escape.
 The player needs to get 12/15 on the quiz to escape, and they are allowed to customize their avatars and enable/disable sound.

+## Clinic Prototype
+A prototype for a Medical Spanish game that will use machine learning.
+The player plays as a medical student in Mexico and communicates with the patient in Spanish.
+They get feedback on the grammar of their responses and can track their progress on the areas they missed.